Guest Blogger: A Lengthy Offering from Moving Image by Rebecca Carr

 8. Shadi Habib Allah's The King and the Jester (2010)

-By the time I reached the second floor I was beginning to feel slightly overwhelmed and tired.
+By the time I reached the second floor, I was beginning to feel slightly overwhelmed and tired.
 My initial resolve to dutifully watch everything began to wane.
-The second floor made me think more about what makes a work video art as opposed to a video or a documentary?
-Shadi Habib Allah’s The King and the Jester (2010), represented by Green Art Gallery, was filmed in an Auto Paint and Body Shop.
-Themes of the piece include a consideration of human relationships to infrastructure, class, identification and hierarchies of authority.
+The second floor made me think more about what makes a work of video art as opposed to a video or a documentary.
+Shadi Habib Allah's The King and the Jester (2010), represented by Green Art Gallery, was filmed in an Auto Paint and Body Shop.
+The themes of the piece include consideration of human relationships to infrastructure, class, identification and hierarchies of authority.
 It was observational and I was interested to see a depiction of a life so utterly different to my own.
-Of course, making art out of ordinary lives is nothing new, but I wondered whether other people watching it would consider it to be video art or documentary.
+Of course, making art out of ordinary lives is nothing new, but I wondered whether other people watching it would consider it to be video art or a documentary.
 Perhaps the point was the crossing between these boundaries.
-To me it felt like a documentary minus the voice over commentary, but that’s not necessarily a bad thing.
-Unfortunately, I didn’t have the stamina to watch the full 26 minutes and moved on.
+To me, it felt like a documentary minus the voice-over commentary, but that's not necessarily a bad thing.
+Unfortunately, I didn't have the stamina to watch the full 26 minutes and moved on.

 9. Mihut Boscu's Personal Hawking